MrTj458/portfolio/content/portfolio/holowhoslive.md

     url: "https://www.docker.com/"
 ---

-View this project live at https://www.holowhos.live/

-_It may take a while to load since the API is on a free Heroku dyno.
-It will be significantly faster after the first load._

 ## First of all, What is a V-Tuber?

 V-Tubers or "virtual YouTubers" are a form of live streaming where the streamer uses a virtual avatar, usually with a Japanese anime style, along with motion capture to create their own persona separate from their real selves.
 It really took off in 2020 when the whole world went on lock-down, and has continued to grow in popularity very quickly.